 It’s a myth that you can safely whiten teeth with lemon juice and baking soda.
 Unlike toothpaste, baking soda is abrasive and will wear away your tooth enamel over time.
 Likewise, lemon juice is too acidic to sit on the surface of your teeth.
 You’re much better off using fluoridated toothpaste approved by the American Dental Association to strengthen enamel and whiten teeth.

 Since lemons are highly acidic, it’s difficult to know how much baking soda is needed to cancel out the acidity of the lemon juice.
-Rather than risking your oral health, we highly recommend scheduling an appointment with one of our dentists to learn how to safely whiten teeth.
+Rather than risking your oral health, we highly recommend that you schedule teeth whitening treatment with one of our cosmetic dentists in Holland, MI.

 Myth #3: Oil Pulling Has Been Proven to Whiten Teeth